 Time Limit for Completing Degrees

-All requirements for the doctoral degree must be completed within ten years following acceptance for the Ph.D. program.
-Extensions will be allowed only in unusual circumstances and must be approved in writing by the Committee on Graduate Programs and the dean of the School of Engineering.
+All requirements for the doctoral degree must be completed within eight years following acceptance into the Ph.D. program.
+Extensions will be allowed only in unusual circumstances and must be approved in writing by the Doctoral Program Council.